AGProjects/sylk-webrtc/README.md

-# Blink for Web
+# Sylk

-Blink for web is a simple web frontend for making audio / video calls from a web browser, using WebRTC technologies.
+Sylk is a WebRTC client, from the authors of [Blink](http://icanblink.com).
 It's built using HTML and JavaScript and uses the [SylkRTC](https://github.com/AGProjects/sylkrtc.js) API.

+## Features

+* Audio / video calling
+* SIP interoperability
+* Multi-party video conferencing
+* Guest mode (no account required if invited)

 ## Development